Biodiversity is the variety of life in all its forms and the habitats where it occurs.

-The Leicester, Leicestershire and Rutland Local Biodiversity Action Plan (LLRBAP) was modelled on the national UK Action Plan but concentrated on habitats and species of local conservation concern.
+In essence, this Action Plan was modelled on the national UK Action Plan but concentrated on habitats and species of local conservation concern.
 There were 17 Habitat Action Plans and 14 Species Action Plans.
 When the plan was revised in 2005 an Urban habitat plan plus Dingy and Grizzled Skipper species plans were added.
 In addition, the numerous targets and actions detailed in the original plan were considerably reduced in number and simplified.

 Wildlife habitats – the current resource

 Habitats are the places where wildlife lives and they vary in the type and quantity of different wildlife species they can support.
 Intensively managed farmland is poor for wildlife whilst land which is less intensively managed with little or no applications of chemical fertiliser, pesticides and herbicides is much richer in wildlife.

 In Leicestershire and Rutland, where more than 80% of the land is farmed, good habitats for wildlife are now few and far between and much of our wildlife is being squeezed out and continues to decline.